DevLightning/Better-Giveaways/README.md

 Better Giveaways is a bot that will change the experience of using a giveaway bot forever.

-- VoxelBotUtils/Novus, latest pypi releases
+- VoxelBotUtils/Novus, latest PyPi releases
 - Formatted using black (`pip install black`)
 - Following strict MyPy typing rules (`pip install mypy`)
 - Formatting docstrings using ([the NumPy Style guide](https://numpydoc.readthedocs.io/en/latest/format.html))